 Below are some resources we hope you’ll find helpful:

-Talks on Working with Grief and Loss
+Talks on Working with Grief, Loss and Death

 To live our lives fully, we need to embrace the natural unfolding of birthing and dying.
 Yet we are deeply conditioned to resist loss, to pull away from fear and grief.
 Through a...

 We are sometimes described as "human doings" versus "human beings."
 In this short presentation we look at how our drive to keep busy and to over-achieve is a way of avoiding...

 Our capacity to live and love fully is entirely related to how we open to the truth of impermanence.
 This talk examines how our ways of trying to control life solidify our perception of being separate and threatened.
 We then look at the wings of mindful presence and compassion that open us to loss and grief, and reveal the loving awareness that is beyond birth and death.

 The way that we relate to impermanence and loss shapes our capacity to live and love fully.
 This talk, drawing on Mary Oliver’s poem “In Blackwater Woods,” explores three elements in our response to this fleeting, precious life that are integral to our healing and freedom.